shhossain/computer_science/README.md

 ### Types of networking
 There are two primary types of computer networking:
 - Wired networking: Wired networking requires the use of a physical medium for transport between nodes.
 Copper-based Ethernet cabling, popular due to its low cost and durability, is commonly used for digital communications in businesses and homes.
-Alternatively, optical fiber is used to transport data over greater distances and at faster speeds, but it has several tradeoffs, including higher costs and more fragile components.
+Alternatively, optical fibre is used to transport data over greater distances and at faster speeds, but it has several tradeoffs, including higher costs and more fragile components.
 - Wireless networking: Wireless networking uses radio waves to transport data over the air, enabling devices to be connected to a network without any cabling.
 Wireless LANs are the most well-known and widely deployed form of wireless networking.
 Alternatives include microwave, satellite, cellular, and Bluetooth, among others.
 ## OSI MODEL
 OSI stands for **Open Systems Interconnection**.
 It was developed by ISO – ‘**International Organization for Standardization**‘in the year 1984.
 It is a 7-layer architecture with each layer having specific functionality to perform.
 All these seven layers work collaboratively to transmit the data from one person to another across the globe.